 Additionally, pursuant to Texas law, TROs can only last for fourteen days, although extensions may be granted in some instances.
 Before the fourteen-day term of a TRO ends, the court will conduct a hearing at which it will hear evidence from the parties regarding whether the TRO should become a temporary order.
 Temporary orders remain in effect until they are modified or terminated, or the case becomes final.

 TROs are typically more restrictive than standing orders.
 Specifically, TROs can prohibit a party from accessing children or entering a marital home, while standing orders generally do not impede such behavior.Talk to an Experienced Dallas Lawyer

 In some Texas counties, standing orders establish rules immediately after a family-law case is filed, and it is critical for anyone contemplating filing a custody or divorce case to know what the orders require.
 If you need assistance with a family-law dispute, the experienced Dallas lawyers of McClure Law Group can inform you of your rights and help you to seek your desired outcome in a discrete and efficient manner.
-Our primary office is in Dallas, and we regularly meet with clients for consultations at our Collin-County office in Plano.
 We help parties navigate custody disputes in Dallas, Rockwall, Fort Worth, Frisco, Irving, McKinney, Richardson, and Garland.
 We represent parties in family-law cases in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties, as well.
 You can reach us by calling 214.692.8200 or using our online form to set up a confidential consultation.